Penbrook, Pennsylvania: Education

 Opening in 1901, and with additions in the 1930s and 1950s, the Penbrook School initially educated the students through 12 years, but later only educated children through 10th grade.
-Older students transferred to John Harris HS or Susquehanna Township HS.
+Older students transferred to John Harris HS or Susquehanna Township High School.

 In 1955, the school became part of the new Central Dauphin School District.
 The building served as an elementary school until 1982 and now serves as the home to Infinity Charter School.
 A reunion is held for former students in even-numbered years.

 St. Margaret Mary Parish School of the Roman Catholic Diocese of Harrisburg was established in March 1948, with the School Sisters of Notre Dame teaching.
 Additions were made to the building in 1958, 1985, 2000 and 2011.
 In 2009 both 3-year-old and Pre-K programs were added.
 After the completion of a new church off campus, the original church was turned into a gym and multi-purpose area for the school and parish community.